nikkijuk/camunda-playground/README.md

 - Improve: Enhance and extend existing processes
 - Extend: Find new use cases, share experiences, connect processes together

 Most sophisticated BPM tools are using standard based process notation (BPMN) plus rule (DMN) and case (CMMN) descriptions.
-Not all engines are alike, but standars are expanding pool of experts which companies can use.
+Not all engines are alike, but standars are expanding pool of experts.

 ## Camunda